lesnikyan/dart_templater/README.txt

 3. Used syntax:
 <%%> - template includes of logic or values

+<%! comment text %> - text of comment, single or multi line

 <%= user.name%> - print value: simple value or field of object.

 <% if someBoolValue %> - logic condition block